Royals vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will send Adam Wainwright (3-6) to the mound for his 15th start this season.
+- The Cardinals will send Steven Matz (3-7) to the mound for his 17th start this season.

-- In 14 starts this season, he's earned a quality start in one of them.

-- In 14 starts this season, Wainwright has lasted five or more innings 10 times, with an average of 4.7 innings per appearance.

 |Opponent